shivampaw/UltimateCRM/readme.md

 ## Requirements / Installation / Troubleshooting
 Need help getting started?
 Here's where to look!
 ### Requirements
-This CRM runs with Laravel 5.2 for which the requirements are as follows:
+This CRM runs with Laravel 5.3 for which the requirements are as follows:
-* PHP >= 5.5.9
+* PHP >= 5.6.4
 * OpenSSL PHP Extension
 * PDO PHP Extension
 * Mbstring PHP Extension
 * Tokenizer PHP Extension
+* XML PHP Extension

 ### Installation
 To install run the following commands in a working directory: